Achievements API

 Why does it matter?

-Double-awarding an achievement erodes user trust.
-Missing one frustrates users who earned it.
+Double-awarding an achievement erodes user trust and creates support tickets.
+Missing one frustrates users who earned it and creates a bad experience.
 Both are hard to debug retroactively.

 Scalability

-Trophy evaluates triggers in real time across millions of users without performance degradation.
+Trophy evaluates achievement triggers millions of times a day in real time without performance degradation.

 Build

 As you add more achievements and users, trigger evaluation becomes a combinatorial problem.
-Naive implementations degrade quickly.
+Naive implementations degrade quickly and become hard to change at scale.

 Why does it matter?

-Every metric event needs to be checked against every relevant achievement.
-At scale, this requires careful indexing and query optimization.
+Every metric event needs to be checked against every relevant achievement which requires careful indexing and query optimization at scale.

 Ongoing Maintenance